 Anyone with bars, clover leaf, stars, or the eagle (external link) – will be called Sir or Ma’am, as he or she will be an officer.

 Parent Centers are also encouraged to post a copy of the charts you can send for, below, where staff can easily see it.
 You can “memorize” a branch of service or rank category each week to quickly recognize insignia.

 Keep a copy in your notebook to glance at as you work with military staff or families – the more you see the information the more you will start to remember.

-For pdfs of this article, or for charts of rank and insignia on individual branches of service, please contact us at email@example.com or by calling 253.565.2266, ext.
+For charts of rank and insignia by individual branches of service, please contact us at firstname.lastname@example.org or by calling 253.565.2266, ext.
 112.